Guides

 Vintage Cocktail Club

-With its only signage being three stickers spelling out VCC on a black door, Vintage Cocktail Club is pretty nondescript from the outside.
+With its only signage being three stickers spelling out VCC on a black door, the Vintage Cocktail Club is pretty nondescript from the outside.
 But once you’re inside, this Temple Bar cocktail joint has a sumptuous boudoir feel, with tasselled lampshades and plenty of candlelit corners where you can sip an Old Fashioned in style.
 There’s a cool rooftop terrace, too.
 It’s strictly for those over the age of 23, and you’ll need to book in advance.

 Media captionSip your drink in style at the Vintage Cocktail Club.